• Skip to primary navigation

 Containers for overnight oats

-Your mango oats don’t have to be stored in jars, any container with a lid will work.
+Your mango oats don’t have to be stored in mason jars, any airtight container with a lid will work.
 I use 16-ounce peanut butter jars; when we’re done with the peanut butter they get washed out and labels removed.
 They work great for individual portion sizes and they come with a lid.

 How Long Will Overnight Oats Last?